 Will I be tested for COVID-19?

-If you are having a surgical or invasive procedure, you will be tested for COVID-19 prior to your procedure.
+If you are having a surgical or invasive procedure, or are expected to stay the night at the hospital, you will be tested for COVID-19 prior to your procedure.
 Your provider will place the order for the test, and the hospital will reach out with instructions for scheduling.
 If your test happens to be positive, your procedure will be postponed, and you will be given instructions related to your care.
 If you are having an imaging or non-invasive procedure, you will be screened and masked, but not tested for COVID-19.

 Can my family member/spouse/friend/caregiver come with me to the hospital?

-If you have a family member/spouse/friend/caregiver with you, he/she may be permitted to enter the hospital.
-Patients are limited to one well visitor at a time in the hospital.
-(At this time, our outpatient clinics and Emergency Department are continuing to adhere to the zero-visitor protocol and are not allowing visitors, except for a caregiver actively involved in the patient's care and one parent or guardian for minors.)
-All visitors must be 16 years of age or older, will be screened upon entry and are required to wear a mask and a wristband while in the facility.
-Visitors who do not pass the screening at entry will be asked to reschedule their visit until they are symptom-free.
-Visitors are not allowed for high-risk, isolation, immunocompromised or patients who are under observation or test positive for COVID-19.
+At this time, we are continuing to adhere to the zero-visitor protocol and are not allowing visitors, except for a caregiver actively involved in the patient's care and one parent or guardian for minors.
+All caregivers must be 16 years of age or older, will be screened upon entry and are required to wear a mask and a wristband while in the facility.
+Caregivers who do not pass the screening at entry will be asked to reschedule their visit until they are symptom-free.

 What happens when I arrive for my procedure?